-I focus on reduced-form effects, because scoring above the 96th percentile threshold has many impacts on admission and enrollment.
-I also present IV estimates using aggregate UC admissions as the treatment to help interpret magnitudes.
-I view aggregate UC admissions as a better measure of treatment than a binary variable for admission to any UC or enrollment outcomes, because of substitution between UC campuses and violations of the exclusion restriction.
+I focus on reduced-form effects, because scoring above the 96th percentile threshold impacts multiple dimensions of admission and enrollment, violating the exclusion restriction.11 I also present IV estimates using aggregate UC admissions as the treatment to help interpret magnitudes.
+I view aggregate UC admissions as a better measure of treatment than a binary variable for admission to any UC or enrollment outcomes, because of substitution between UC campuses and less severe exclusion restriction violations.
 Substitution between UC campuses matters because there are meaningful within-system differences in campus characteristics that may act as causal mechanisms.
-The exclusion restriction is violated for many enrollment measures, because enrollment changes along multiple dimensions.11 Using UC campus admissions as a first-stage has the added benefit of interpretability, because the top percentile policy acts by broadening an applicant's enrollment options, not by compelling attendance at particular institutions.
+The exclusion restriction is violated for many enrollment measures because enrollment changes along multiple dimensions.12 Using UC campus admissions as a first-stage has the added benefit of interpretability, because the top percentile policy acts by broadening an applicant's enrollment options, not by compelling attendance at particular institutions.

 I begin by illustrating the impact of the UC's top percentile policy on UC applications and admissions.
-The UC conferred a significant admissions advantage to college applicants who ranked marginally above the 96th percentile of reweighted GPA.
-Notably, it did so without impacting the aggregate number of UC campuses to which such students applied.
-I illustrate this visually in Figure 1 by plotting against students' centered GPA values (1) the number of UC campuses to which they applied in gray and (2) the number of UC campuses to which students were admitted in black.
-Just below the threshold for eligibility, the typical student applied to roughly 4.5 and was admitted to just under 3 UC campuses.
-While there is a well as indicators for female, underrepresented minority status, Cal Grant eligibility, first generation college student status, FAFSA filing, application year, county education level, high school quality, having a single parent, and missing covariate information.
+The UC conferred a significant admissions advantage to college applicants

+10The controls I use include parental years of schooling, self-reported income, and ISIR family income, as well as indicators for female, underrepresented minority status, Cal Grant eligibility, first generation college student status, FAFSA filing, application year, county education level, high school quality, having a single parent, and missing covariate information.
 I use the bounded second derivative method from Kolesar and Rothe (2018), deriving bounds based on a heuristic rule offered by the authors that makes assumptions on the maximum plausible difference between the CEF and a straight line between the CEF values at the endpoints of an interval of a fixed length in the support of the running variable.